ZeusLGR/news-api-be-project/README.md

 - Open your command line and create a new directory for where you wish to hold your repo clone.

-- Use the _'git clone'_ command followed by the the URL to clone this repo into your directory.
+- Make sure you cd into your new directory then use the _'git clone'_ command followed by the URL to clone this repo into your directory.